We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Who are the largest Certificate Authorities in 2026?

-Nine organizations control most of the global certificate issuance.
-We pulled this from Cloudflare Radar certificate transparency data for the 30-day period ending March 16, 2026:
+Ten organizations control most of the global certificate issuance.
+We pulled this from Cloudflare Radar certificate transparency data for Q1 2026 (January 1 through March 31):

 Sectigo/ZeroSSL is surging.
-Up 27.5% month-over-month to nearly 496 million certificates.
-They're within striking distance of Google Trust Services now.
+Up 41.2% quarter-over-quarter to nearly 1.28 billion certificates.
+They've firmly established themselves as the third-largest CA owner, now closer to Google Trust Services than ever.
 ZeroSSL has been pushing hard on free tier expansion and hosting panel integrations, and it's paying off.

-Microsoft nearly doubled.
-52.8% jump from 5.8 million to 8.9 million certificates.
-That tracks with Azure's growth.
+Microsoft grew 500%.
+From 3.4 million to 20.6 million certificates — a six-fold increase in one quarter.
+That tracks with Microsoft Azure's accelerating cloud adoption.
 When we see a Microsoft Corporation CA on a domain, it almost always means ASP.NET infrastructure behind it.

 We feed CA distribution directly into our detection engine.
 Amazon Trust Services certificates mean AWS.
 Google Trust means GCP.
 Microsoft Azure CAs mean Azure.
 It's not a guess.
 Competitors focused on frontend JavaScript detection can't do this.